Do you accept checks?

 How much is my ticket?

 Please see the schedule of fines section on the website to obtain a fine amount or call the court office at 817.503.1300.
-You may also call the automated phone system at 817.503.1301 for the due date and fine amount.
 Please have your citation available.

-To obtain an extension of payment on a citation, the defendant must appear on the court date and make a request to the judge.
+To obtain an extension of payment on a citation an appearance is required on the court date and this request is made before the judge.

 What are the court procedures?